Leaf Identification

 Twig and Bud Identification

 The Black Gum’s twig turns a reddish-brown color in fall and winter.
 They often have curved spur shoots as well.
-The buds are ovate and turn dark brown in the winter.
+The leaf buds are ovate and turn dark brown in the winter.
 They have also have many scales.

 Bark Identification